tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 As you can see, `Future`s are gone and the return type it's just the result of their intent (expressed with `Either` to return a meaningful message in case of failure).
 The fact they are _suspendable_ is expressed using the `Async` context, which is required to invoke those functions.

-> Key inspiring principle (actually, "stolen" by Kotlin)
+> Key inspiring principle (actually, taken by Kotlin)
 >
 > ***&#10077;Concurrency is hard!
 Concurrency has to be explicit!&#10078;***